Gut Health and Pain – Part 1: Know Your Gut

 What is our gut microbiome?

 Our gut microbiome is made up of the 100 trillion microorganisms and their genetic material which live within our gut.
-Our gut microbiome is made up of micro-organisms, fungi, and bacteria.
+These micro-organisms include: fungi and bacteria.
 Predominantly our microbiome is made up of bacteria and this varies from person to person.
-Factors that impact on our microbiome include:

 - How you were born (caesarean versus vaginal)

 - Your first foods as a baby

 - Any other diseases or illness you may have